webinstall/webi-installers/zoxide/README.md

 ### Any POSIX shell

-Add the following line to your configuration file:
+Add this to your configuration:

 ```sh
 eval "$(zoxide init posix --hook prompt)"